jenn2325/PIT-DSC_Program/README.md

   Contains all (59) health profiles by commuity district for New York State

 * <b> Output </b>
-  This is our final output after running our R markdown code.
+   is our final output after running our R markdown code.

 * <b> Rcode </b>
-  This is our entire Rmarkdown file that was used for parsing.
+   is our entire Rmarkdown file that was used for parsing.

 * <b> tutorial </b>
-  This is a tutorial of our process
+   is a tutorial of our process

 * <b> Final_Presentation </b>
-  Our final presentation for Sci4NY
+  is our final presentation for Sci4NY

+* <b> Project Proposal </b>
+  is our initial proposal from the project owner